SmartBear/hiptest-api-documentation/source/includes/_scenarios.md

 Parameter | Description
 --------- | -----------
-project_id | The ID of the project in wich you want to create the actionword
+project_id | The ID of the project in which you want to create the scenario.

 ### Mandatory fields

 Field | Description
 --------- | -----------
-name | (String) The name of the action word.
+name | (String) The name of the scenario.

 ### Other fields